ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

-## ⭐ Step 2: Connecting to EC2 and Installing and Setting Up Active Directory Domain Services
+## ⭐ Step 2: Connecting to EC2 and Installing Active Directory Domain Services + Upgrading to Domain Controller

-### Assign Temporary Public IP to EC2 Instance So I can Log Into it
-To begin the process of setting up my Domain Controller, I first needed to assign a temporary public Elastic IP so that I can log into it via Remote Desktop Protocol (RDP).

-Then I had to decrypt the administrative password using my `.pem`, file containing the secure key pair, in order to log in with the the right credentials securely.
+### Creating a Bastion Host (Jump Box) to Log into the Private EC2 via RDP

+Since our `Windows-AD-EC2` EC2 instance does not have a public IP address (it is in our private subnet), I cannot just RDP into it locally to install Active Directory and upgrade it into my Domain Controller.
+I could just assign a temporary public IP, but in the spirit of maintaining security principles, I will instead create a Bastion Host (Jump Box) within my public subnet.
+This Bastion Host (Windows EC2)